HenriqueGPinho/HenriqueGPinho/README.md

 - 🔭 Currently working as Physics teacher;
 - 🌱 Interest in front-end development: HTML | CSS | JavaScript | JQuery | Bootstrap | SASS | LESS | Gulp | Grunt | React;
 - 🤔 Any help or advice you could give me would be appreciated;
-- 👯 I’m looking to collaborate on projects which involve HTML/CSS/JS or React;
+- 👯 I’m looking to collaborate on projects which involve HTML/CSS/JS/React;
 -
 - 📫 Email: henriquegravino@goutlook.com